-- Web-based class meetings will start on Wednesday September 8th. - Web-based Tutorials on Zoom will start the week of September 13th. - There will be no class for Thanksgiving on Monday, October 11th. - Term break will be the week of November 7th- 14th - The three exams (D2L quiz) will take place on October 4th, November 3rd and December 1st. - The two writing assignments are due October 1st and November 15th - Video Cultural projects will be uploaded to a dedicated D2L folder by November 26th. - The Final Written Project will be uploaded to a dedicated D2L folder by December 8th - Web-based class meetings will end on Wednesday, December 8th - Attendance at all tests and examinations is mandatory.
+- Web-based class meetings will start on Wednesday September 8th - Web-based Tutorials on Zoom will start the week of September 13. - There will be no class for Thanksgiving on Monday, October 11th. - Term break will be the week of November 7th- 14th - The three in-class exams (D2L quiz) will take place on October 4th, November 5th and December 1st - The two writing assignments are due September 27th and November 19th - Video Cultural projects will be uploaded to a dedicated D2L folder by November 24th. - The Final Written Project will be uploaded to a dedicated D2L folder by December 8th - Web-based class meetings will end on Wednesday, December 8th - Attendance at all tests and examinations is mandatory.
 Exams will be administered online through D2L quizzes.
 The Exam/D2L quiz will last a class period (50 mins, but the students will be allowed 75 minutes to complete it in order to account for technological issues).
 Students will be allowed a period of 48 hours to access the Exam/D2L Quiz.
-Missed exams and assignments and will be given a grade of F. A student who is absent /unable to take the test in the 48h period for legitimate reasons must inform the instructor immediately and an alternative course of action may be considered.

-- Assignments have to be submitted on D2L, in the specific created folder (electronic submission of assignments by email will not normally be accepted although can be used in case of technical issues).
-Rewrites of compositions MUST be submitted completed with the first version. - Workbook assignments will be due on exam days or when otherwise specified on the syllabus document on D2L.
-The Workbook is online.
-Students will check their answers directly on the workbook website.
-The instructor will only check that the students have submitted the workbook assignments and have checked them.
-Late submission of workbook assignments will result in a lower mark. - Written assignments should be completely original and should reflect the vocabulary and grammatic structures studied in class.
+Missed exams and assignments and will be given a grade of F. A student who is absent /unable to take the test in the 48h period for legitimate reasons must inform the instructor immediately and an alternative course of action may be considered. - Assignments have to be submitted on D2L, in the specific created folder (electronic submission of assignments by email will not normally be accepted although can be used in case of technical issues).
+Rewrites of compositions MUST be submitted completed with the first version. - Workbook assignments will be due on exam days or when otherwise specified on the syllabus document on D2L. - Written assignments should be completely original and should reflect the vocabulary and grammatic structures studied in class.
 Students are encouraged to be creative and to use a good Italian dictionary, but please refrain from using on-line translation websites.
-The using of on-line translation websites such as Google translate is forbidden because it is detrimental to students' learning. - Class meetings will be recorded and posted on D2L in order to facilitate personal study and review of material.
+The using of on-line translation websites such as Google translate is forbidden because it is detrimental to students' learning.

+- Class meetings will be recorded and posted on D2L in order to facilitate personal study and review of material.
 Please come on time to our Zoom meetings and behave as if we were in an in-person class.
 No outside use of technology will be allowed other than what you need to access zoom with Video and Audio ON.
 It is considered good class etiquette to respond to the questions the instructor poses in the breakout session and to contribute actively to the class discussion.
 If you have a question on the material, please write it in the class chat or raise your hand.
-Questions are always welcome! - During the course, we will watch and discuss an Italian film and Italian videos. - The topic of the Video Cultural project will be decided by the students and discussed with the instructor.
+Questions are always welcome! - During the course, we will watch and discuss an Italian film and/or an Italian Opera. - The topic of the Video Cultural project will be decided by the students and discussed with the instructor.
 It should involve researching an aspect of Italian culture particularly interesting to the student.
-The project will be then uploaded to a dedicated D2L folder by November 26th. - The Final Written Project will be uploaded to a dedicated D2L folder by December 8th. - Final Oral Exam will be a 5 minutes interview with the instructor on Zoom: the students will have a short dialogue with the instructor on familiar topics.
+The project will be then uploaded to a dedicated D2L folder by November 24th. - The Final Written Project will be uploaded to a dedicated D2L folder by December 8th. - Final Oral Exam will be a 10 minutes interview with the instructor on Zoom: the students will interview each other and have an independent conversation in front of the Instructor.
 It will take place both on class time and on scheduled meetings. - There will not be a final examination. - The Procedure for Course evaluation will be online via a dedicated D2L Link.